Maria Hadden: Chicago City Council (2019–present)

+Elections

+2019

 On January 20, 2018, Hadden announced her campaign to run for alderman in the 49th ward, which covers most of Rogers Park and portions of West Ridge.
-After the submission and processing of ballot petitions, Hadden and incumbent Joe Moore were the only candidates to make it on the ballot for the February 2019 election.
-Hadden's campaign emphasized development without displacement, funding local public schools, and supporting a strong local economy as key issues in the race.
+After the submission and processing of ballot petitions, Hadden and incumbent Joe Moore were the only candidates to make it on the ballot for the 2019 election.
+Hadden's campaign emphasized development without displacement, funding for local public schools, and support for a strong local economy as key issues in the race.
 She received several endorsements from progressive activist groups, labor unions, and local politicians such Chuy García and David Orr.
 Although both candidates self-identified as progressives, observers and media outlets generally characterized Hadden as challenging Moore from the left.
 Hadden won the election on February 26, 2019, with 63% of the vote.
 She won a majority of the vote in 32 out of 33 precincts in the ward.
 With her win, Hadden is the first queer woman of color to be elected to the Chicago City Council.
-While Hadden is affiliated with the Democratic Party, she has said she would be an independent alderman.
+While Hadden is affiliated with the Democratic Party, she has said she would be "an independent alderman."

 After her election, Hadden said that in her first few months in office, she would pursue a full assessment of infrastructure and services in the ward and set up an advisory committee for community engagement.
 On April 10, 2019, Hadden joined six other newly-elected members of the City Council in protesting against the approval of tax increment financing for the Lincoln Yards and The 78 real estate developments.